-Arthritis pain in knees is one of the most common causes of knee pain.
-Arthritis is the leading cause of disability in the US.
+Arthritis pain in knees is one of the most common knee problems.

-Arthritis pain in knees develops when the cartilage thins and wears away resulting in bone-on-bone contact which causes pain, stiffness and inflammation.
+Arthritis pain in knees develops when the cartilage thins and wears away and bony bumps known as spurs develop.
+This results in bone-on-bone contact which causes knee arthritis pain, stiffness and inflammation.

 There are two main types of arthritis in the knee:

-This is commonly known as “wear and tear” arthritis.
-Osteoarthritis is by far the most common cause of arthritis pain in knees affecting approximately 16 million people.
+Osteoarthritis is commonly known as “wear and tear” knee arthritis.
+Osteoarthritis is by far the most common cause of arthritis pain in knees affecting approximately 16 million people worldwide.
 Usually osteoarthritis of the knee is related to, but not caused by aging, most commonly affecting people over the age of 65.
 Other common terms used are "degenerative arthritis knee" or "arthrosis".

 As a result of these changes, there is less space